bhandariarun/bhandariarun/README.md

 - 🌱 I’m currently learning and growup with: **Python,Backend,Machine Learning and Artifical Intelligence**

 - 🌱 I'm currently working in Innovative Techno Consultant Pvt.
 Ltd as a Software Engineer

+- 🌱 I did my internship in Zakipoint Health (https://www.zakipointhealth.com/) as a Data Engineer which is US-based Company

 -  🔭 I did training at [Kathmandu Metropolitan City](https://kathmandu.gov.np/?) in Data Science and Machine Learning